 There are many programs and sources of grant money available, you just need to know where to look.
 Several federal, state and local programs award grants for playground and physical fitness equipment and many corporations have grant opportunities for park and playground projects.

 Our grant resource area helps you navigate the playground grant process by providing a list of federal grants and state grant programs, as well as grants offered by organizations and corporations.
 There are also location specific grant opportunities for each state as well as international opportunities.

 As you are thinking about which grants to apply for, take some time and reflect on the impact your playground project will have for your community and the families living in it.
 If you think creatively, you might be surprised at how many qualifications your project fits into.

 Below is a sampling of playground grant opportunities outlined in our grant resources:

 American Express has three divisions of their grant program, one of which includes community service and could be a good fit for the installation of a playground.
 Grant amounts vary and there is a rolling deadline.

 KABOOM! works with corporate sponsors to bring play areas to communities.
 You can apply for their grants at any time of the year.
-KABOOM!
-Offers many grant opportunities—some ranging from $10,000 to $80,000.
+KABOOM! offers many grant opportunities in a range of amounts.

 The Christopher Reeve Foundation offers grants for special needs up to $25,000 to support non-profits addressing the needs of persons living with paralysis, their families and caregivers.